 In 2013, Heike Riel was named IBM Fellow, the company's highest technical distinction, and inducted into IBM’s Academy of Technology.
 She was thus recognized for her seminal contributions to and fundamental achievements in the science and technology of nanoscale electronics, in particular the exploration and development of semiconducting nanowires for applications in future electronic devices, molecular electronics for future nanoscale switches and memory applications, and organic light-emitting diodes for display applications.
-She has authored more than 120 peer-reviewed publications and filed more than 50 patents.
+She has authored more than 140 peer-reviewed publications and filed more than 50 patents and delivered plenary, keynote and invited talks at international prestigious conferences.

 After an internship at the Hewlett-Packard Research Laboratory in Palo Alto, she joined IBM Research – Zurich in 1998 as a PhD student in the field of organic light-emitting devices for display applications.
 Heike has made major contributions to the development of the world’s then-largest ever (20”) full-color amorphous-silicon active-matrix display based on organic light-emitting diodes, which was launched in May 2003.

 In 2003, she became a Research Staff Member and, in 2008, she became manager of the Semiconducting Nanowire Research group at IBM Research – Zurich.
 Until 2015, she managed the Materials Integration & Nanoscale Devices (MIND) group, which pursues projects in the field of semiconducting nanowires for various applications.
 Several scientific highlights and technical innovations have since been demonstrated for next-generation low-power devices.
-Just recently, the MIND group achieved an important milestone to create sophisticated quantum devices that are hoped to become key components of quantum computers, see the blog article of March 27, 2017.
+One of the highlights achieved was to create sophisticated quantum devices that are hoped to become key components of quantum computers, see the blog article of March 27, 2017.

 Heike Riel has received numerous awards for her scientific and technical accomplishments; a list of selected items appears below.